-RSE is taught within the Personal Development curriculum.
+RSE is taught within the Personal Development curriculum as bespoke Personal Development lessons.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
+Online and media is taught in ICT lessons in addition to PD lessons and assemblies.